UpekshaAriyawansha/Ecom-frontend/README.md

-# E-Commerce Website
+# E-Commerce Website Frontend

-This project is a full-featured e-commerce website built using the MERN stack (MongoDB, Express.js, React, Node.js) with additional styling and UI components from Bootstrap and Ant Design (Antd).
-The website provides a complete shopping experience, including user authentication, product browsing, cart management, and order processing.
+This is the frontend of an e-commerce website built using the MERN stack (MongoDB, Express.js, React, Node.js) with Bootstrap and Ant Design (Antd) for UI components.

 ## Features

 - **User Authentication**:
-  - Register and log in with secure password hashing.
+  - Users can sign up, log in, and manage their profiles.
-  - User roles: admin and customer.
+  - Protected routes for authenticated users (e.g., checkout, order history).

 - **Product Management**:
-  - Admins can add, edit, and delete products.
+  - Display products with categories, filters, and sorting options.
-  - Customers can browse and search for products.
+  - Product details with images, description, and reviews.

 - **Shopping Cart**:
-  - Add products to the cart.
+  - Add, remove, and update product quantities in the cart.
-  - Update quantities or remove items from the cart.
+  - Persistent cart data across sessions.

-- **Order Management**:
+- **Checkout Process**:
-  - Place orders and process payments.
+  - Secure checkout with payment integration.
-  - Admins can view and manage customer orders.
+  - Order summary and confirmation.

 - **Responsive Design**:
-  - Fully responsive design using Bootstrap and Ant Design (Antd) components.
+  - Mobile-first responsive design using Bootstrap and Ant Design.
-  - Mobile-first approach for seamless shopping on any device.
+  - Consistent UI across different devices.

 ### Prerequisites

-- **Node.js**: Install Node.js (v14 or higher recommended).
+- **Node.js**: Ensure you have Node.js 12.x or higher installed.
-- **MongoDB**: Set up a MongoDB database (local or cloud-based).
+- **npm**: Use npm or yarn as your package manager.
-- **NPM**: Package managers for installing dependencies.
+- **Backend API**: Ensure the backend API (from your MERN stack backend repository) is running and accessible.